junko911/my-movie-list/README.md

-# MyMovieList
+# AR-Environment-Skeleton

-You can use this app as a memo for movies you watch.
+You can use this repo to build new Activerecord projects

-It remembers movies by title, director, studio, and rating.
-You also can lookup the movies you add by those information.
-If you lookup movies by director/studio, you can see the average rating for the director/studio.
+* You will need to create your own app/models directories